-For a while during the first half of 1997, the Assistance Group continued to be involved in the talks between federal and Chechen representatives aimed at signing a detailed agreement on economic issues and peace relations.
-Two Accords - a Treaty on Peace and Principles of Mutual Relations and an Agreement on Economic Co-operation - were signed on 12 May 1997 in Moscow.
-Prolonged negotiations were started in order to provide a settlement on the oil problem for the entire region, including transit through Chechen territory and the debts to the Chechen state-owned oil company, as well as the restoration of Chechnya's oil and chemical complex, and agreements were signed on 12 July and 9 September 1997.
+For a while during the first half of 1997, the Assistance Group continued to be involved in the talks between Federal and Chechen representatives aimed at signing a thorough agreement on economic issues and peace relations.
+Two Accords - a Treaty on Peace and Principles of Mutual Relations, and an Agreement on Economic Cooperation - were signed 12 May 1997 in Moscow.
+Prolonged negotiations were started in order to provide a settlement on the oil problem for the entire region, including the transit through Chechen territory and the debts to the Chechen state-owned oil company, together with the restoration of Chechnya's oil and chemical complex, and agreements were signed on 12 July and 9 September 1997.
 By and large, however, the numerous political and economic agreements proved to be very fragile and failed to make a difference in terms of practical implementation.
 The Chechen crisis remained unresolved.
-Talks, as envisaged in the Khasavyurt Agreement, on the political status of Chechnya were resumed on several occasions, but were eventually discontinued as no progress could be made in overcoming the main difference in principle, i.e. Chechnya's insistence on full independence.
-At the same time, the difficult - and gradually worsening - internal situation in Chechnya made it progressively more difficult to take any substantial steps towards either a political or an economic settlement.
+Talks, as envisaged in the Khasav-Yurt Agreement, on the political status of Chechnya were resumed on several occasions, but were eventually discontinued as no progress could be made in overcoming the main principle obstacle i.e. Chechnya's insistence on full independence.
+At the same time, the difficult - and gradually worsening internal situation in Chechnya made it successively more difficult to make any substantial steps both on a political and economic settlement.